marcelmaatkamp/docker-alpine-radius/README.md

 # Freeradius Docker image

-Lightweight and fast Freeradius3 v3.0.13-r2 server.
-This image is based on the minimalistic Alpine Linux and is currently 62MB.
+Lightweight and fast Freeradius3 server, this image is based on the minimalistic Alpine Linux.

 ## How to use